October 2024

 Installed batteries:

-- Starter battery, In a battery box under the quarter berth: Powerplus LP85 Dual purpose 85Ah, MCCA (Marine Cold Cranking Amps, similar to CCA but measured at a higher temperature of zero degrees C) = 850 Amps, AGM (Absorbent Glass Mat, sealed), 500 (deep) cycles.
+- Starter battery, In a battery box under the quarter berth: Powerplus LP85 (Low profile) Dual purpose 85Ah, MCCA (Marine Cold Cranking Amps, similar to CCA but measured at a higher temperature of zero degrees C) = 850 Amps, AGM (Absorbent Glass Mat, sealed), 500 (deep) cycles.
 New 2022.
 5 year warranty.

 - Domestic / Service bank 1, under navigators seat: 2 x Powerplus LP120 Dual Purpose 120Ah AGM.
 New Nov 2020, 5 year warranty, 500 (deep) cycles.
 MCCA = 1,000 Amps each.
 Recommended maximum DoD is 70 - 80%, so 168 - 192 Ah usable.